Keep your policy relevant. Regular reviews are key to keeping your policy consistent with current practices.

-When you need to make a change to a policy, whether it is an edit or a revision, follow the policy revision process.
+When you need to make a change to a policy, whether it is an edit or a revision, follow this guidance.

 Edits are changes that do not have a significant impact on the policy.
 Edits include:

-The responsible office updates the existing policy and submits the draft (with changes showing) to Policy and Operational Excellence.
+The responsible office updates the existing policy and submits the draft (with changes showing) to Policy, Compliance and Internal Controls.

-In addition to the policy draft, complete the University Policy Review form to document the review and obtain the approval of the responsible executive or designee.
+The responsible office completes the University Policy Review form to document the review and obtain approval from the responsible executive or designee.

-Edits will be made by the Policy and Operational Excellence Office and posted to the Policy Library.
+Edits will be made by Policy, Compliance and Internal Controls and posted to the Policy Library.

-If it is not clear whether the change is an edit or a revision, the responsible office and Policy and Operational Excellence will work together to make the determination.
+If it is not clear whether the change is an edit or a revision, the responsible office and Policy, Compliance and Internal Controls will work together to make the determination.

 Revision means the policy will undergo substantive changes.
 Revisions include: